 The Work First Fellowship connects young professionals with the opportunity to have a direct impact on urban poverty.
 Fellows work one-on-one with individuals living below the poverty level to help them find employment and get back on their feet, while also conducting policy research on effective job placement programs.

 Fellows provide skill-building training for individuals living on public assistance to help them find employment and achieve self-sufficiency.
-They gain experience by providing classroom instruction leading classes on a variety of workforce development topics, including: Computer Literacy, English as a Second Language, Soft Skills, and Financial Literacy.
+They gain experience by providing classroom instruction leading classes on a variety of workforce development topics, including Computer Literacy, English as a Second Language, Soft Skills, and Financial Literacy.

 Public Policy Research

-Fellows are free to explore whichever aspect of workforce development most interest them, as long the findings benefit the clients they serve.
-The Work First Foundation feels strongly about this condition, as it ensures that fellows will have a direct impact on urban poverty.
+Fellows are free to explore whichever aspect of workforce development most interests them, as long the findings benefit the clients they serve.
+Work First feels strongly about this condition, as it ensures that fellows will have a direct impact on urban poverty.
 Throughout the year fellows also attend events and policy discussions to expand their understanding of public policy and how it impacts their clients.
 Previous presentations include “Lessening the Effects of Housing Instability on Employment,” “Developing Workforce to Overcome Food Insecurity,” and “Wage Cliffs and a Rising Minimum Wage.”